iZotope/hazmat/README.md

 Compiling
 ---------
 A Visual Studio 2010 sln file "hazmat.sln" is included for building the executable.
+It has been tested in Debug and Release builds for Win32.